 OHCHR received reports indicating persistent humanrights challengesthroughout the reporting periodin Abkhazia, South Ossetia, and adjacent areas.
 These includedallegations of human rights violations resulting from discrimination based onethnic grounds, particularly affecting ethnic Georgians, such as restrictions on freedom of movement, access to personal documentation and the rights to education and property.In the absence of access, the challenge of COVID-19 has heightened concerns about the human rights and humanitarian situations in both Abkhazia and South Ossetia, although authorities in control in these regions reporteda low number of infections.

-The continued absence of politicalsolutions, slow progress in confidence-building, and growing restrictions onfreedom of movement, have exacerbated the isolation and vulnerability of the populations in these regions.OHCHRechoesthe recommendation made by credible expertsthatsome human rights issues could be addressed before a comprehensive political agreement is reached.
+The continued absence of politicalsolutions, , and growing restrictions onfreedom of movement, have exacerbated the isolation and vulnerability of the populations in these regions.OHCHRechoesthe recommendation made by credible expertsthatsome human rights issues could be addressed before a comprehensive political agreement is reached.

 Right to life